 I love this delightful fable about how the Easter bunny came to be.
 According to this picture book, it was originally a kindly elderly couple that wove baskets and dyed eggs for the neighborhood children.
 But as they get older and more frail, their rabbit stepped up to keep the tradition going.

-If you have favorites I’ve missed, let me know in the comments!
+If you have favorite children’s Easter books I’ve missed, let me know in the comments!